john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Data Frames and Data Sets

+Dataframes are the multi-dimensional version of the pandas series.
+However, a dataframe can be one-dimension (one row, one column, or both) so long as the data is imported as a dataframe.

+**Data imported as a series**

+    In [4]: l = ['A','B','C']

+    In [5]: pd.Series(l)
+    Out[5]:
+    0    A
+    1    B
+    2    C
+    dtype: object

+**Data imported as a dataframe**

+    In [6]: pd.DataFrame(l)

+    Out[6]:
+       0
+    0  A
+    1  B
+    2  C

+Notice the column header `0` above the column of data?
+Other than that, importing one-dimensional data as a dataframe is pretty much the same as importing it as a series.
+Feel free to rename that column of data.
+However, importing the data as a dataframe opens the door for other practices, like appending the data column-wise or row-wise to another dataframe, or using it as a table for performing merges (pandas equivalent to an SQL join).

+Again, you're less likely to build pandas dataframes from scratch and will more likely import existing data using one of the `read_` functions.
+But for those itching to build their own dataframes, there are a few ways to do so.

 #### From a dictionary of arrays

     In [6]: d = dict( ("x"+str(k+1), np.random.randn(7)) for k in range(5) )  # 7 rows by 5 columns